Detection probability "enhancement" and "unfair sampling" in Bell inequalities: Introduction

-The success of Quantum Mechanics (QM) as a physical theory is obviously beyond any doubt; the issue of whether all quantum states have a physical counterpart, or it is just a subset of them (depending on conditions of space-like separation for instance), seems still open, though.
-So far, the so-called Bell inequalities \cite{Bell64,CHSH69,CH74} have been the main tools available to investigate the question, providing a remarkably simple critieria to discriminate between QM and what is usually known as local-realism or local causality.
-In principle, Bell inequalities are derived solely on the hypothesis of space-like separation and the axioms of probability, and therefore, their violation implies accepting some sort of intantaneous action-at-a-distance (which, quite strinkinlgy, does not decay with increasing distance) or, even more strikingly, a departure of realism itself.
+But leaving aside now this kind of considerations, let me resume this introduction by focusing on the so-called Bell inequalities \cite{Bell64,CHSH69,CH74}, which have been the main tools available to investigate the question of QM vs. LR.
+In principle, Bell inequalities are derived solely on the hypothesis of space-like separation and the axioms of probability, and therefore, their violation implies accepting some sort of instantaneous action-at-a-distance (which, quite strikingly, does not decay with increasing distance) or, even more strikingly, a departure of realism itself.
 This last point is not superfluous, as a recent experimental test \cite{Kot_et_al12}, where no locality element is involved, would point precisely to that.
 However, once on experimental grounds things are not so straightforward.

 In tests with massive particles, space-like isolation between the parties is difficult to guarantee, what many refer to as the ``locality loophole''.
 In experiments with photons, Pearle and Wigner \cite{Pearle70,Wigner70} already noticed early on that caution was needed when not all measurements expected to produce a detection actually did such, a subtlety that left room, in most practical cases, for the existence of a model making use of local hidden variables (LHV) and able to reproduce the results of the test.
-This is usually referred to as the ``detection loophole''; I have reasons to believe that in \cite{Kot_et_al12}, in spite of the use of techniques that guarantee a proper result for all measurements, another ``detection loophole'' is still operating (based on the time stamps where these measurements or detections take place), something on which we will briefly comment here, too (Sec.\ref{OT}).
+This is usually known as the ``detection loophole''.